alphagov/govuk-design-system/src/patterns/page-not-found-pages/index.md

 ### New WCAG 2.2 criteria might affect this pattern

-To use ‘Page not found pages page' and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:
+To use ‘Page not found pages' and meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure that users can successfully:

 - [find contact information in a consistent way across 'Page not found pages'](/patterns/page-not-found-pages/#wcag-consistent-content-page-not-found)

-See the full list of components and patterns affected on our '[Changes to meet WCAG 2.2 page](/accessibility/WCAG-2.2/#components-and-patterns-affected-in-the-design-system)'.
+See the full list of components and patterns affected on our ['Changes to meet WCAG 2.2' page](/accessibility/WCAG-2.2/#components-and-patterns-affected-in-the-design-system).
 {% endset %}

 {{ govukInsetText({